gruntwork-io/infrastructure-as-code-testing-talk/modules/cdk-app/README.md

-# Welcome to your CDK TypeScript project!

-This is a blank project for TypeScript development with CDK.

-The `cdk.json` file tells the CDK Toolkit how to execute your app.
+# Demo Cloud Development Kit app

+This is a simple example application that uses the [AWS CDK](https://docs.aws.amazon.com/cdk/latest/guide/home.html) to create an S3 bucket with versioning enabled, along with a corresponding test.

-## Useful commands
+## Usage

- * `npm run build`   compile typescript to js
+1. Build the app with `npm run build`
- * `npm run watch`   watch for changes and compile
- * `npm run test`    perform the jest unit tests
+2. Run the test with `npm run test`
- * `cdk deploy`      deploy this stack to your default AWS account/region
+3. Deploy the stack using your default AWS configuration with `cdk deploy`
- * `cdk diff`        compare deployed stack with current state
- * `cdk synth`       emits the synthesized CloudFormation template
+4. Clean up the stack with `cdk destroy`